 ✅ Key Takeaway

-If you’re investing for the long haul, the best move is often no move: stay diversified, stay informed, and stay patient.
+If you’re investing for the long term, the best move is basically:

 FAQs: Why Is the Stock Market Down Today?